Antipope Clement VII: Papal election and reign

-On 29 November 1378, Clement was excommunicated by Pope Urban VI.
-Coupled with the expectation of succeeding to Queen Joanna, Clement incited Louis I, Duke of Anjou, the eldest of the brothers of Charles V, to take arms in his favour.
+On 29 November 1378, Clement was excommunicated by Urban VI.
+Coupled with the expectation of succeeding to Queen Joanna, Clement incited Duke Louis I of Anjou, the eldest of the brothers of Charles V, to take arms in his favour.
 These tempting offers gave rise to a series of expeditions into Italy carried out almost exclusively at Clement's expense, in the first of which Louis went to war with some 40,000 troops.
 The campaign was unsuccessful: Louis suddenly died at Bisceglie on 20 September 1384.
-Still, these enterprises on several occasions planted Angevin domination in the south of the Italian peninsula, and their most decisive result was the assuring of Provence to the dukes of Anjou and afterwards to the kings of France.
-After the death of Louis, Clement hoped to find equally brave and interested champions in Louis' son and namesake Louis II of Anjou, to whom he donated the larger part of the Pontifical States.
-Clement then tried to ally with Louis I, Duke of Orléans, the brother of Charles VI; with Charles VI himself; and with John III, Count of Armagnac.
+Still, these enterprises on several occasions planted Angevin domination in the south of the Italian Peninsula, and their most decisive result was the assuring of Provence to the dukes of Anjou and afterwards to the kings of France.
+After the death of Louis, Clement hoped to find equally brave and interested champions in Louis' son and namesake Louis II of Anjou, to whom he donated the larger part of the Papal States.
+Clement then tried to ally with Duke Louis I of Orléans, the brother of King Charles VI of France; with Charles VI himself; and with Count John III of Armagnac.
 The prospect of his brilliant progress to Rome was ever before Clement's eyes; and in his thoughts force of arms, of French arms, was to be the instrument of his glorious triumph over his competitor.

 There came a time, however, when Clement and more particularly his following had to acknowledge the vanity of these elusive dreams; and at the end of his life he realized the impossibility of overcoming by brute force an opposition which was founded on the convictions of the greater part of Catholic Europe.
 Moreover, his ambitions and the financial needs of his court had resorted to simony, the loss of land and extortion which discerned among his adherents the germs of disaffection.
 To solicit political support, he created nineteen of the thirty-three total cardinals, but he seems never to have sincerely desired the termination of the schism.

 He died at Avignon on 16 September 1394.
+Benedict XIII was elected to succeed him.

 Eventually it was determined that he would be recorded as an antipope rather than as a pope.
-Uncertainty over who the legitimate pope might be during the time of the Western Schism gave rise to the legal theory called Conciliarism, which claimed that a general council of the church was superior to the pope and could therefore judge between rival claimants.
+Uncertainty over who the legitimate pope might be during the time of the Western Schism gave rise to the legal theory called Conciliarism, which claimed that a general council of the Church was superior to the pope and could therefore judge between rival claimants.